GPU-Accelerated Belief Propagation for Program Analysis: FastLBP Framework

-\textbf{User Interface.} Table~\ref{tab:update-strategy} illustrates several typical update strategies.
-The user only needs to specify the strategy name from the left column, and FastLBP uniformly translates it into an intermediate representation, i.e., a strict partially ordered set.
-Additionally, users may define a custom strict partially ordered set directly as the update strategy.
+An update strategy in FastLBP is represented as a preordered set $(E, \lesssim)$ over graph edges. \Cref{tab:update-strategy} describes several typical update strategies.
+Users can specify the strategy name, and FastLBP encodes it together with the edge set into a unified intermediate representation, i.e., a preordered set.
+Additionally, users may define a custom preordered set directly as the update strategy.